 In 2008, the Governor’s Office of Student Achievement (GOSA) launched its academic auditing program as an extension of its statutory role to report student progress and school completion in Georgia’s public schools.
 Through an academic audit, GOSA reviews student assessment data and other school records reported to the Georgia Department of Education to confirm accuracy and explore the effectiveness of local school initiatives in improving achievement.
 Valid data are crucial for improvement planning, education policy development, school funding, and determining the performance status of schools.

-Education stakeholders with concerns about a Georgia public school or school system that would like GOSA to examine for a potential academic audit should fill out and submit the following referral form.
-Click here to access the referral form.
+Education stakeholders with concerns about a Georgia public school or school system that would like GOSA to examine for a potential academic audit should complete and submit the Academic Auditing Referral form.

-Reports: As GOSA completes academic audits of schools and local systems, it will make final reports available below for stakeholders.
+Reports: As GOSA completes academic audits of schools and local systems, it will make current reports available below for stakeholders.